Search for the charmonium weak decay $J/\psi\to\bar{D}^0\bar{K}^{*0}+{\rm c.c.}$: Result

-where $N_{\rm sig}$ and $N_{\rm bkg}$ denote the numbers of signal and background events, respectively.
-The signal probability density function, ${\rm PDF_{sig}}$, is a smoothed version of the $M_{K^-\pi^+}^{\rm recoil}$ distribution obtained from signal MC simulation.
-The background contribution is parameterized by the first-order polynomial function ${\rm Poly}(c_0)$, where the coefficient $c_0$ is determined by fitting the inclusive MC.
+In the expressions above, $\qty{x_i}$ denotes the set of $M_{K^-\pi^+}^{\rm recoil}$ values of data events and $N_{\rm obs}$ is the total number of events observed in data.
+The signal probability density function ${\rm PDF}_{\rm sig}(x)$ is obtained from signal MC sample, while ${\rm Poly}(x|c_0)$ represents a first-order polynomial describing the background contribution, where the coefficient $c_0$ is fixed from the inclusive MC sample.
+Both probability density functions are normalized.

-The result of the fit to the $M_{K^-\pi^+}^{\rm recoil}$ distribution is shown in Figure~\ref{fg:8}.
+The result of the fit to the $M_{K^-\pi^+}^{\rm recoil}$ distribution is shown in Figure~\ref{fg:5.1}.
 The small negative signal yield is consistent with a statistical fluctuation.
 When setting the upper limit (UL) on $\mathcal{B}\qty(J/\psi\to\bar{D}^0\bar{K}^{*0})$ at the 90\% CL, the non-physical region with negative signal yield will be excluded.

-From the fit, we obtain the signal and background yields $N_{\rm sig} = -2.8\pm 6.7$ and $N_{\rm bkg} = 239.7 \pm 16.9$, indicating no significant excess above the expected background yield.
+From the fit, we obtain the signal and background yields $N_{\rm sig} = -1.8\pm 2.9$ and $N_{\rm bkg} = 60.8 \pm 8.4$, indicating no significant excess above the expected background yield.
 Consequently, an UL on BF is set with the profile likelihood method.
 The BF is defined as

 where $N_{\rm sig},N_{J/\psi}$, and $\varepsilon$ denote the number of signal events, the total number of $J/\psi$ events in data, and the signal efficiency, respectively.
 The quantity $\mathcal{B}_{\rm inter}$ is defined as